 - How to Automatically Add a Watermark to Images – Protect your hard work by automatically adding your logo or a watermark to every photo you upload.

-- How to Create a WooCommerce Product Image Gallery – If you sell your photos or art online, this guide will show you how to create stunning product galleries for your store.
+- How to Create a WooCommerce Product Image Gallery – If you sell your photos or art online, then this guide will show you how to create stunning product galleries for your store.

 - How to Create an Image Gallery in WordPress – A great refresher on the basics of creating beautiful and responsive image galleries.